 (Why do we take drugs troublesomely?)

-In my first book, The Drug Problem, I put forward the notion that problematic drug use can be seen against the background of the human species living in increasingly troubled times; that we take drugs because we are living in what seems as times of ever-increasing uncertainty.
-It is argued that traditional sources of certainty – religion, family, knowledge, hierarchy, and family – cannot provide the meaning-in-life-seeker the certainty it once could.
-Though this background was put forth mainly because useful, rather than necessarily true, I has found that it has turned out an interesting and possibly even rather good explanation to why we use drugs troublesomely; it seems to explain the situation on “a deeper” level than most theories (but then, of course, “all” discourses do tend to acquire coherence once sufficiently elaborated, especially in the mind of the elaborator).
-I then try to become a little more precise by suggesting that we take drugs either in order to forget about the ever more troublesome reality (i.e., looking for oblivion) or in order to feel better suited to deal with it (i.e., looking for strength).
-This lecture is as much a statement as a question to my audience; “Are uncertainties/troubled times really a good explanation to why we take drugs and how should this explanation be looked at in relation to other explanations?”
-If there is time for me to do so, once my own explanations have been put forward, I will touch on possibly as many as twenty other explanations.
+In my first book, The Drug Problem, I proposed the idea that problematic drug use can be understood against the backdrop of humanity living in increasingly troubled times; that we use drugs because we are navigating what appears to be an era of mounting uncertainty.
+It is asserted that traditional sources of certainty – religion, family, knowledge, hierarchy, and community – can no longer offer the meaning-in-life seeker the assurance they once did.
+While this context was presented primarily because it is useful rather than necessarily true, I have discovered that it serves as an intriguing and possibly quite robust explanation for why we engage in troubling drug use; it seems to elucidate the situation on a deeper level than most theories (though, naturally, all discourses tend to acquire coherence once sufficiently elaborated, particularly in the mind of the elaborator).
+I then attempt to clarify by suggesting that we use drugs either to escape from an increasingly troublesome reality (i.e., seeking oblivion) or to feel more capable of managing it (i.e., seeking strength).
+This lecture serves as both a statement and a question to my audience: “Are uncertainties/troubled times really a good explanation for why we take drugs and how should this explanation be viewed in relation to other explanations?”
+If time allows, once my own explanations have been articulated, I will address perhaps as many as twenty other explanations.

-Questions and issues that can/will be dealt with: Is the explanation I put forward a good explanation and if so/not so, why?
-Which one of the alternative explanations are best, and why?
-Is a criminal approach more useful/warranted?
-If you have taken drugs or one day may decide to, why would you do so?
+Questions and issues that can or will be addressed: Is the explanation I have put forward a good one, and if so, why or why not?
+Which of the alternative explanations is the best, and why?
+Is a criminal approach more useful or warranted?
+If you have taken drugs or may consider doing so one day, why would you choose to?

 5. Blessed Be He Who Can Believe Without Seeing, Or…